GrimmFurret/Skylanders-Trap-Team-Manual-Archipelago/README.md

 3.)
 Launch the Archipelago Launcher and drag the .apworld file into the client.
 Restart the Archipelago Launcher after installing the apworld.

 4.)
-Download the Trap Team Randomizer's latest release .yaml file
-  - Currently, the .apworld does not work with Archipelago's in-built "options creator", so this is the fix for now
+Use the Archipelago Launcher's in-built "Options Creator" to make your own .yaml file

 5.)
 Place the .yaml into the Archipelago 'Players' folder alongside any other .yaml that you will be using for your Multiworld.